City of Terrace Accessibility Plan

 Share City of Terrace Accessibility Plan on Facebook Share City of Terrace Accessibility Plan on Twitter Share City of Terrace Accessibility Plan on Linkedin Email City of Terrace Accessibility Plan link

 In 2003, the City of Terrace’s created an Accessibility Plan with the support of an Advisory Committee made up of local representatives.
-The current Accessibility Plan, which will be reviewed and updated periodically, outlines Phase I of improving accessibility at the City of Terrace.
-Phase I focuses on improving 'Information and Communication', for example barriers people face when they interact with signage, printed materials, and technology like websites and social media.
+The plan outlines Phase I of improving accessibility at the City of Terrace, which focuses on improving 'Information and Communication' - for example, challenges when interacting with signage, printed materials, and technology like websites and social media.

 View the City of Terrace's Accessibility Plan